 Canceling a Diamond Resorts Timeshare

 Diamond Resorts has been around since 2007.
 Founded by CEO Stephen Cloobeck, Diamond only sells vacation ownerships.
 It does not have any other products.
 Because its only source of money is Diamond Resorts timeshare sales, letting people cancel contracts is not in the company’s best interest.
-They do not want anyone to get rid of get rid of their timeshare.
+They do not want anyone to get rid of their Diamond Resorts timeshare.
 Diamond Resorts has done very well for itself with this strategy.
 Its earnings more than doubled in only 5 years, and they made $954 million in 2015.
 Linx Legal can and will get you out of your timeshare contract.
 Fill out the quiz below to get started.

 Take Our Short Quiz To Cancel Your Diamond Resorts Timeshare 🏖️ 💰 ✈️